yellowled/yl-bp/docs/scss-partials.md

 `parts` contains styles and classes for common parts of web sites – forms, images, messages and navigation.
 The form (base) styles are heavily inspired by [Formalize](http://formalize.me/), images mainly contains image classes used with [ProcessWire](http://processwire.com), and the navigation styles are required by [reponsive-nav.js](http://responsive-nav.com/).

-`mixins` is a collection of mixins for various purposes to be documented later in a seperate docs page. `:-)`
+`mixins` is a collection of mixins for various purposes to be documented later in a seperate docs page. **TODO**

 All partials in `lib` should *always* be included in `master.scss` and `oldie.scss`.
 Most of them contain SCSS that does not emit CSS unless explicity used (extends, mixins and functions).
 The content emitted by partials in `lib/parts` can be tweaked in `main/init/_settings.scss`.